 - Discolored images

-There are a couple of things responsible for this issue.
-It’s most frequently seen in LCD monitors, but for any type of monitor, the two main factors remain the same: refresh rate and response time.
+You may now wonder, why is your monitor ghosting?
+Ghosting is most frequently seen in LCD monitors, but for any type of monitor, the two main factors remain the same: refresh rate and response time.

 Simply put, screen refresh rate refers to how often your screen displays a new image.
 For example, a 60Hz refresh rate means that the monitor refreshes itself 60 times per second.